Ravi-chandera/Ravi-Chandera/README.md

-# Hello there, I am Ravi Chandera
+# Hello, I am Ravi Chandera
 I am working in AI at convegenius ai.
 I am part of product that generates insights from databases.
 On system level, It is Natural Language(NL) to SQL problem.
 # Skills
 1. Python